People

 Ian Davis

 Ian is a platform / protocol engineer with over a decade of experience building and managing distributed infrastructure.
-He takes a particular focus on the ethical and social aspects of what he is building, and is an expert in new decentralized, privacy preserving identity and data storage solutions like Decentralized Identifiers, Verifiable Credentials, and Social Linked Data.
-He participates in the Secure Data Storage working group of the Decentralized Identity foundation, and is passionate about building technical tools and standards that help communities and individuals manage and share their data in a way that promotes consent and autonomy.
-He is currently building a more cooperative web Mysilio Co.
+He takes a particular focus on the ethical and social aspects of what he is building, and is an expert in new decentralized, privacy preserving identity and data storage solutions.
+He is passionate about building technical tools and standards that help communities and individuals manage and share their data in a way that promotes consent and autonomy.
+He is currently on contract with the Filecoin Foundation, where he works with social impact projects like DWeb Camp, Starling Lab, Guardian Project, and many others.

 Ira Nezhynska